seanoliver/react-jobly/README.md

 ## Contributing

-This is a great project for learning Flask, SQLAlchemy, and WTForms.
-Feel free to fork this repo and make it your own.
-If you have any questions or suggestions, please feel free to contact me!
+This is a great project for learning React Router, React Bootstrap, and consuming RESTful APIs.
+It's also a great project for learning about database design and modeling, user authentication and authorization, and user sessions and cookies.
+If you're interested in contributing, please feel free to open a pull request or fork the project and make it your own!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)